Soft, chewy, and packed with brown sugar flavor, these brown sugar oatmeal chocolate chip cookies are a longtime favorite for good reason.

 How to Store Leftovers

-Once the cookies have cooled, store them in an airtight container at room temperature up to 3 days.
+Room temperature: Once the cookies have cooled, store them in an airtight container at room temperature up to 4 days.
 Place layers of waxed paper or parchment paper between cookie layers to keep them looking their best.

-After cooling, place the cookies in an airtight, freezer-safe container or sealable bag.
+Freezing baked cookies: After cooling, place the cookies in an airtight, freezer-safe container or sealable bag.
 Properly stored, they should keep in the freezer up to 3 months.
-Thaw for an hour or two at room temperature.
+Thaw at room temperature or warm briefly in the microwave for a fresh-from-the-oven feel.

-You can also freeze the unbaked cookie dough.
-Follow the recipe through portioning the dough.
+Freezing the dough: Follow the recipe through portioning the dough.
 Place the cookie dough balls on a lined rimmed baking sheet, and freeze until solid.
 That usually takes at least a couple of hours.
 Then place the frozen dough balls in a freezer-safe container or bag.
-When you’re ready to bake, place the frozen cookie dough balls on a baking sheet and bake as directed in the recipe, adding a couple of extra minutes.
+When you’re ready to bake, place the frozen cookie dough balls on a baking sheet and bake as directed in the recipe, adding a couple of extra minutes to the baking time.
 Learn more: How to Freeze Cookie Dough

 Brown Sugar Oatmeal Chocolate Chip Cookies